 Boulders and palm trees on Anse Source d'Argent beach Boulders and palm trees on Anse Source d'Argent beach.
 Source: flickr.com/photos/160866001@N07/40437036663

-Seychelles has numerous contenders for the title of the world’s most beautiful beach, but there’s none better than Anse Source d’Argent.
-Draped prettily around the western shore of the Seychellois island of La Digue, this beauty has giant granite boulders at either end, palm trees leaning out over a perfect arc of white powder-like sand, and waters that are both warm and buoyant.
+Seychelles has many contenders for the title of the world’s most beautiful beach, but there’s none better than Anse Source d’Argent.
+Draped prettily around the western shore of the Seychellois island of La Digue, this beauty has giant granite boulders at either end, palm trees leaning out over a perfect arc of powdery white sand, and waters that are warm and buoyant.
 Paradise found.

 Seychelles Tours